-Step 3: Complete the TID Final Audit
+3. Complete the TID Final Audit

 The municipality must have a Certified Public Accountant (CPA) complete the final audit for all revenue and expenditures during the TID life.
+The municipality must save a copy of the audit in its TID records and does not need to submit a copy to DOR.

-Step 4: File the online TID Final Accounting Report (PE-110)
+4. E-file the TID Final Accounting Report (PE-110)

-The Final TID Accounting Report (PE-110) is due to DOR based on the date agreed upon between the municipality and DOR on the Final Accounting Submission Date Agreement (PE-223).
+Before the termination is final, the municipality must electronically file (e-file) the Final TID Accounting Report (PE-110) using MyDORGov.
+The TID Final Accounting Report (PE-110) is due to DOR based on the date agreed upon between the municipality and DOR on the Final Accounting Submission Date Agreement (PE-223).
+The PE-110 form includes total expenditures and revenue during the TID life based on the final audit.